Celebration ceremonies are non-legally binding weddings and are officiated by one of our celebrants in the language of your choice.

-Your-Story: We offer to write for your wedding ceremony a personal story, please see a samples of a personalized text here:
+We would be happy to write a personal story for your wedding ceremony, please see a samples of a personalized text here:

-If you would like us to write a personal text about you to add to the ceremony than please reply to the below questions.
+If you would like us to write a personal text about you to add to the ceremony, then please reply to the questions below.
 This can also be done through a Skype call.

 Optional you can just send us a personal story you would like us to include into the ceremony. (no additional costs apply)

 - Where and when did you meet for the first time?

 - How and when did you start dating?